RenderKit/oidn/doc/api.md

 occur.

-All API calls are thread-safe, but operations that use the same device will be serialized, so API calls from multiple threads should be usually avoided.
+All API calls are thread-safe, but operations that use the same device will be serialized, so the amount of API calls from different threads should be minimized.

 To have a quick overview of the C99 and C++11 APIs, see the following simple example code snippets.